-9.6.2 Laboratory and Reader Standardization
+9.6.2 Laboratory and Reader Standardisation

-Data on immunogenicity ( ) will be collected only if this assessment is part of routine clinical practice or decided by the investigator as described in Section 9.1.
-If these assessments are made and in compliance with EMA/CHMP/BPWP/144533/2009 Rev 1, physicians will have the option to use a central laboratory to process anti-hFVIII and anti-pFVIII inhibitor activity assays.
-The central laboratory will perform analysis of inhibitory antibodies using the Nijmegen modification of the Bethesda assay.
-Should the treating physician decide to use a local laboratory, the sponsor recommends the Bethesda assay using the Nijmegen modification to be undertaken for antibodies measurement and that anti-pFVIII inhibitors be tested before and during treatment administration, and during the follow-up period.
+Data on immunogenicity (

+) will be collected only if this assessment is part of routine clinical practice or decided by the investigator as described in Section 9.1.
+If these assessments are made and in compliance with the Guideline on the clinical investigation of recombinant FVIII and human plasma-derived FVIII products (EMA/CHMP/BPWP/144533/2009 Rev 1), physicians will have the option to use their local laboratory or a certified laboratory to process anti-hFVIII and anti-pFVIII inhibitor activity assays.
+The sponsor recommends that the laboratory performs the analysis of inhibitory antibodies using the Nijmegen modification of the Bethesda assay.